 Designing a Staircase: The designing of Staircases is gaining importance nowadays, as they are very visible and can be a central design feature of a home.
 Curved, cantilevered, spiral or suspended, in steel, glass, wood, copper or aluminium – infinite possibilities have been opened up by clever design and engineering.
 As an Architect practising in Bangalore, India, I see the potential to add that ‘wow factor’ to a house using Staircases.
 So here are some tips on planning a Staircase:

-Ancient Science tips: Staircases not only provide access from one floor to the other, but also help the energy that enters your home, called Chi, to move unobstructed, up and down easily and smoothly.
+Ancient Scientific tips for Staircases: Staircases not only provide access from one floor to the other, but also help the energy that enters your home, called Chi, to move unobstructed, up and down easily and smoothly.
 If staircases are not placed properly, they can inhibit the proper flow of energy throughout the home.
 Sometimes badly placed stairs can waste a lot of space and create corridors.
 So to to ensure the smooth flow of Chi up and down stairs, it is worthwhile to read about:

 Types Of Stairs: The steps in stairs are supported by inclined beams called “stringers”, which are strung between two floors slabs.
 There are typically two stringers, one on either side of the staircase, though single stringers at one end and in the centre are also possible.
 Based on the number of stringers and manner in which they support the steps, there are three broad types of stairs.
 They have been described here: